apocalyptech/ft-explorer/README.md

 like `python-pyqt5` or `pyqt5` or the like, and that should take care of it for you.

+**Windows/Mac:**
+* Install the latest Python 3.x.x version from [python.org](https://www.python.org/downloads/).
+The latest (as of March 17, 2018) is 3.6.4.
+* Be sure to check the option that says something like "Add Python.exe to path" or "Add Python to environment variables" when installing.
-**Windows/Mac:** Install the latest Python 3.x.x version from [python.org](https://www.python.org/downloads/).
-Hop out to a commandline or terminal and see if running the command `python -V` outputs something like `Python 3.6.4`.
-If so, try just running `pip install PyQt5` or `pip3 install PyQt5`.
+* Hop out to a commandline/terminal/powershell and see if running the command `python -V` outputs something like `Python 3.6.4`.
+* If so, try just running `pip install PyQt5` or `pip3 install PyQt5`.
 If that seemed to work, you may be good to go at that point!
-I'm afraid I can't help out much with install issues on Windows, though.
+* Just double-click on `ft-explorer.py` in an Explorer/Finder window, to launch it.

 Usage
 -----